 Nothing changes with respect to your shares.
 You are still the owner of the shares, and via trading on the over-the-counter-market, you should be able to trade them through your broker.
 Instead of trading on the NYSE, the Company's shares of common stock began trading through the OTC Pink beginning on Monday, February 29, 2016, under the symbol "HNGR".
 (Response dated 2/29/16)

-4. What has caused the Company to be in non-compliance with NYSE listing standards?
+5. What caused the Company to be in non-compliance with NYSE listing standards?

 The over-the-counter markets are not an exchange, and the Company does not apply to list its shares.
 Instead, broker-dealers interested in making a market in the Company's common stock file an application with FINRA, the Financial Industry Regulatory Authority.
 The quotation of the shares for trading commences after FINRA approves the application.
 Additionally, instead of using NYSE's trading platform, on the over-the-counter markets brokers trade directly with other brokers.
 (Response dated 2/26/16)